Search and Surveillance Act 2012

 You could also call this:

-"What a surveillance device warrant must look like and what it can be used for"
+"What a surveillance device warrant must include and how it is used"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.